Accessibility

 Low vision and blind Museum visitors experiencing artist Hank Willis Thomas’s “14,719.”

-The Portland Art Museum is committed to providing meaningful access to our visitors.
+The Portland Art Museum is committed to providing meaningful access to all visitors.
 Below is information that can help ensure your visit is as accessible as possible.

 Thank you for your support as we embark on a journey to make our campus more accessible.
 Please check back here before future visits to receive the most up to date information on how the construction is impacting the campus.